revarcline/revarcline.github.io/_posts/2021-03-24-cute-terminal-weather.md

 }
 ```

 Simply replace `New Orleans` with your own city.
 Of note, if you are using it to look up another city with a two word name, note that the space will end the argument unless you denote it as literal.
-For instance, run it as `cw NewYork`, `cw New\ York`, `cw 'New York'`, or even `cw NewYork` will work.
+For instance, run it as `cw New+York`, `cw New\ York`, `cw 'New York'`, or even `cw NewYork` will work.
 Zip codes should work too.